Haleh Liza Gafori

 “Gorgeous, fluent, faithful.” —Pádraig Ó Tuama

+Gold has been incorporated into the curriculum at Stanford University, Colorado St University, St Joseph’s University, Houghton College, St. Olaf’s College, and elsewhere.
 Of her teaching, a former workshop participant reflected, “Within five minutes of Haleh Liza Gafori’s workshop on The Insight of Rumi I knew our time together was going to be special.
 I was not prepared, however, for the transformational experience that unfolded for me over the three days we spent exploring the wisdom of Rumi.
 Haleh’s extraordinary insight into the truths embodied in Rumi’s poetry contributed to one of the most revelatory and emotionally positive experiences I have ever had.
 Drawing on her intimate knowledge of both Persian and Western language and cultures, interspersed with recitation, chant and music, Haleh took us on a journey of profound passion and inspiration.
 I came away infused with a desire to pass through this world in a more enlightened and meaningful way.”

-Gafori’s work has been featured in Literary Hub, Hyperallergic, The Marginalian, the Marquaz Review, and Rattapallax.
+Gafori’s work has been featured in Literary Hub, Harvard Review, Hyperallergic, The Marginalian, and elsewhere.
 Her poem “Orange Alert” was anthologized in Love and Forgiveness for a More Just World, edited by Hent de Vries and Nils F. Schott (Columbia University Press, 2015).
 In current and past musical projects, including Haale and The Mast, Gafori has toured across the US and in Europe, playing events such as One Note at Carnegie Hall, the Lincoln Center Out of Doors Festival, and the Bonnaroo Festival.
 She has released a few albums to critical acclaim, from which songs have appeared in NBC’s series “Life” and CWTV’s series “The Originals.”
 In 2018-2019, she translated, composed, and performed in the collaborative multi-media project called “Ask Hafez,” supported by the Queens Council on the Arts.

 A graduate of Stanford University, Gafori received her MFA in creative writing from CCNY.
 She lives in Brooklyn, NY.